 In the first instance, following the 'Stay on Green' system, pupils will first be given 'good advice' as a reminder.
 If children move to 'yellow' they will have ten minutes time out to reflect and moving to 'red' will result in a visit to the Deputy Head and a loss of five minutes 'Golden Time'.

 Parents will also be informed via the class teacher.
-Serious misbehavior, for example physical violence at playtime, results in an immediate red card.
+Serious misbehavior, for example physical violence at playtime, results in an immediate yellow card and parents are informed.
+In these cases, due regard is given to the child's age and understanding of a situation that has given rise to the poor behaviour.